Amicus Therapeutics (NASDAQ:FOLD) Raised to Overweight at Cantor Fitzgerald

-Amicus Therapeutics (NASDAQ:FOLD) was upgraded by stock analysts at Cantor Fitzgerald from a “neutral” rating to an “overweight” rating in a research report issued on Tuesday, Analyst Price Targets reports.
-The brokerage currently has a $17.00 target price on the biopharmaceutical company’s stock.
-Cantor Fitzgerald’s price objective indicates a potential upside of 70.34% from the company’s current price.
+Amicus Therapeutics (NASDAQ:FOLD) was upgraded by research analysts at Cantor Fitzgerald from a “neutral” rating to an “overweight” rating in a research note issued to investors on Monday, Benzinga reports.

-In other Amicus Therapeutics news, CEO John F. Crowley sold 7,682 shares of the firm’s stock in a transaction dated Monday, March 22nd.
-The stock was sold at an average price of $10.29, for a total transaction of $79,047.78.
-Following the transaction, the chief executive officer now directly owns 829,024 shares in the company, valued at $8,530,656.96.
-The transaction was disclosed in a filing with the SEC, which is available through this link.
-Also, CEO John F. Crowley sold 22,000 shares of Amicus Therapeutics stock in a transaction dated Friday, January 15th.
-The stock was sold at an average price of $22.24, for a total value of $489,280.00.
-Following the completion of the transaction, the chief executive officer now owns 940,996 shares in the company, valued at $20,927,751.04.
+In other Amicus Therapeutics news, CEO John F. Crowley sold 7,500 shares of Amicus Therapeutics stock in a transaction dated Thursday, April 1st.
+The stock was sold at an average price of $10.00, for a total transaction of $75,000.00.
+Following the transaction, the chief executive officer now directly owns 821,524 shares of the company’s stock, valued at approximately $8,215,240.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through this link.
+Also, CEO John F. Crowley sold 22,000 shares of Amicus Therapeutics stock in a transaction dated Monday, March 15th.
+The stock was sold at an average price of $10.77, for a total value of $236,940.00.
+Following the transaction, the chief executive officer now directly owns 858,706 shares in the company, valued at $9,248,263.62.
 The disclosure for this sale can be found here.
-Over the last 90 days, insiders have sold 119,696 shares of company stock worth $2,061,223.
-Corporate insiders own 2.50% of the company’s stock.
+In the last three months, insiders have sold 69,696 shares of company stock worth $718,423.
+2.50% of the stock is currently owned by company insiders.

-Several institutional investors have recently bought and sold shares of the company.
-BlackRock Inc. increased its stake in shares of Amicus Therapeutics by 4.3% in the fourth quarter.
-BlackRock Inc. now owns 21,877,442 shares of the biopharmaceutical company’s stock worth $505,149,000 after purchasing an additional 908,634 shares during the period.
-Morgan Stanley increased its stake in Amicus Therapeutics by 14.6% during the fourth quarter.
-Morgan Stanley now owns 12,730,857 shares of the biopharmaceutical company’s stock valued at $293,954,000 after acquiring an additional 1,617,072 shares during the period.
-Lone Pine Capital LLC bought a new position in Amicus Therapeutics during the fourth quarter valued at about $154,213,000.
-Norges Bank bought a new position in Amicus Therapeutics during the fourth quarter valued at about $63,431,000.
-Finally, Bank of New York Mellon Corp increased its stake in Amicus Therapeutics by 6.1% during the fourth quarter.
-Bank of New York Mellon Corp now owns 2,404,484 shares of the biopharmaceutical company’s stock valued at $55,519,000 after acquiring an additional 139,270 shares during the period.
+Institutional investors and hedge funds have recently made changes to their positions in the business.
+Hoover Financial Advisors Inc. acquired a new position in Amicus Therapeutics during the 4th quarter worth about $80,000.
+Harbor Investment Advisory LLC lifted its holdings in Amicus Therapeutics by 76.6% during the 1st quarter.
+Harbor Investment Advisory LLC now owns 4,670 shares of the biopharmaceutical company’s stock worth $46,000 after buying an additional 2,026 shares during the period.
+Neo Ivy Capital Management raised its position in shares of Amicus Therapeutics by 107.6% in the 4th quarter.
+Neo Ivy Capital Management now owns 6,178 shares of the biopharmaceutical company’s stock worth $143,000 after acquiring an additional 3,202 shares in the last quarter.
+Pacer Advisors Inc. raised its position in shares of Amicus Therapeutics by 20.9% in the 1st quarter.
+Pacer Advisors Inc. now owns 7,238 shares of the biopharmaceutical company’s stock worth $72,000 after acquiring an additional 1,252 shares in the last quarter.
+Finally, CIBC Asset Management Inc bought a new position in shares of Amicus Therapeutics in the 4th quarter worth about $229,000.

 Amicus Therapeutics Company Profile